Paolo-Maffei/xplproject/tieske.xPL_UPnP_gateway/trunk/UPnP-2-xPL_gateway/readme.txt

 value changed.
 The value, is the new value of the variable.
 Generally, its only a single value per message.
 Devices that use the 'LastUpdate' mechanism as described in the AV Rendering Control description (version 1.0, par 2.3) will get more than one value.
+In case a value is too large, it will be chopped in pieces.
+Example;
+the ID = 34, then the following is returned as part of the message;
+34=<<chopped_it>>
+34-1=this is part 1
+34-2=this is part 2
+34-3=etc.
+So if the ID returns "<<chopped_it>>", then the receiver should look for the ID with sub-numbers, the values can be concatenated to get back to the original value.
 NOTE: the 'LastUpdate' type updates are for devices supporting multiple instances, the gateway will only handle the first.